 As a Broadway musician,

-Julie is currently one of the twenty six members of the Sweeney Todd Broadway orchestra and feels most alive when making music to help develop and support a story.
+Julie is currently one of the members of the Merrily We Roll Along Broadway orchestra and feels most alive when making music to help develop and support a story.
 You can add a lot with a plunger "wah"!
 She has performed numerous shows including her favorites Merrily We Roll Along (NYTW), Newsies, Other World (DTC), The Drowsy Chaperone, and Cabaret.
 She held one of the trombone chairs for the Radio City Christmas Spectacular Orchestra in 2021 and in the Sweeney Todd Broadway Revival in 2023.
 She was also a part of the Williamstown Theater Festival's production of "Most Happy in Concert" performing a "A sweeping, seamless and intricately layered score."-NY Times alongside Tina Fabrique, Mary Testa and many other world class actresses.

 As a chamber musician,

 Julie performs regularly in a chamber setting throughout NYC with her brass quintet Riverside Brass.
 She has performed at the Cape Cod Chamber Music Festival and the Usdan Summer Camp for the Arts.
 For Julie, playing in a chamber music setting creates some of the most artistically rewarding performances.
 She has especially felt this performing with TILT Brass, NOVUS NY, Patriot Brass, Press Start, Brass in the Bandshell, and subtle cheetah brass quintet.

 As an orchestral musician,

 Julie has performed with Terpsikord, Teatro Grattacielo, Pegasus, the Orchestra, the Hudson Chorale, the Orchestra Now, the Montclair Orchestra, and the Clarmont Orchestra; and has performed at Carnegie Hall, Alice Tully Hall, Rose Hall at Jazz at Lincoln Center and the Kennedy Center.

 As an educator,